zachvalenta/notes-sw/za/it.md

 WHAT I WANT
 * layout: TKL
-> although halo75 looks less scrunched than layout for air75
 * connection: wired
 * no lights
 * don't care about programmable or rotary knob